 Spaying or neutering age depends on breed (larger breeds wait longer) and recommendations for each specific animal.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
-Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.
+A pre-anesthetic blood screen is also performed prior to undergoing anesthesia and surgery.

 WHAT IS THE PRE-ANESTHETIC BLOOD SCREENING?

 This is a blood test that is run here in the hospital prior to surgery.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.